 It’s been that way for years, centuries even.
 The styles of Regency England (early 1800s), for instance, we’re based on the styles of ancient Greece.
-I wouldn’t call it copying, though, I would call it reinventing or reinterpreting.posted 7 months ago
+I wouldn’t call it copying, though, I would call it reinventing or reinterpreting.posted over 4 years ago

 I agree with Caties, reinventing or drawing inspiration from.